Inside the Hidden Market: Off Market Properties Explained [Part 3]

 If a buyer is committed to doing the search on their own, here are some realistic, manageable ways to widen the property reach:

 Join agent email lists: Many agents share “pre-market” or quiet listings with their database first, you can also reach out to agents directly to ask about your specific brief.
+Reaching out directly can also help ensure you’re top of mind when something relevant comes up.

 Stay active in the community: Conversations at open homes, auctions, local events or even the school gate can uncover early whispers of potential sales.
+These early whispers don’t always lead to immediate opportunities, but they can provide valuable insight into what may be coming to market.

 Use off-market platforms: Some websites connect buyers and owners who are testing the waters without going public.
+While these platforms can be useful, the quality and relevance of listings can vary, and they still require consistent monitoring.

-Why a Buyer’s Agent Makes This Easier
+Why a Buyer’s Agent Makes It Easier to Purchase Off-Market

 A professional buyer’s agent does all of the above — and far more — every single day.